MrKleiner/e621_extq/README.md

 - Go to releases tab and download the latest release.
 - Place the .exe into an arbitrary folder on the fastest storage device you have (anything that doesn't has moving parts inside and is connected through USB 3.0 (if applicable).
 Basically - put it on an SSD)
 - Run the .exe file and do what it says.
 If it spits shit like "Traceback (most recent call last)", please repot this as an error.
+- If it asks "Allow python to access network" - click yes or something like that.
 - If everything goes well you should end up on a webpage, which should be quite intuitive to navigate.
 - Now look at the folder the .exe is in, there should be a file called "tag_match.py".
 - Open it as a text file, preferably with Notepad++ (pls use Notepad++, don't do it in default Windows notepad).